zenml-io/zenml/docs/book/getting-started/zenml-pro/README.md

 # ☁️ ZenML Pro

-The Pro version of ZenML comes with a number of features that expand the functionality of the Open Source product
+The Pro version of ZenML comes with a number of features that expand the functionality of the Open Source product.
+Supercharge your MLOps with a fully-managed control plane

 ### Role-based access control and permissions